js-ferguson/myBlog/README.md

 noFolio is a personal blog and portfolio

-The application is intended to to be used by an individual to chronical their work as a software developer and provide a space to show off their work to other developers and prospective employers.
+The application is intended to be used by an individual to chronical their work as a software developer and provide a space to show off their work to other developers and prospective employers.
 As such it has many features available to the blog owner to make and manage blog posts and upload detailed descriptions of their work, including images.
 The site also features a comments section, where registered users are able to make comments on blog posts.

 The live application can be viewed by going to [noFolio](https://nofolio.herokuapp.com/)

 ## UX

 The application will be used primarily by a single user (though there is some scope for adding other users as admins) and most of the apps functionality is hidden to regular users.
 The UX is designed to be functional, and aims to maintain a focus on content.
 For these reasons I have tried to keep this fairly minimalistic.
-Aside from the blog owner, the site will also (hopefully) be used by prospective eployers, so it aims to provide easy access to things an employer might be interested in.
+Aside from the blog owner, the site will also (hopefully) be used by prospective employers, so it aims to provide easy access to things an employer might be interested in.
 Namely an overview of the projects the blog owner has created or been involved in, as well as easy to find links to both github repositories and deployed applications.

 - Scenario 1 - The blog owner has been working on a difficult coding problem in their latest project.
 After many cups of coffee and reading many articles and posts on stack exchange, they finally crack the problem.
 The solution turned out to be simpler than they had expected.
 For future reference and because others might stumble across the same problem, they decide to write a blog post detailing the problem and how it was solved.
 They fire up their blog and log in, the controls for adding a new post are overlaid on the normal UI allowing the blog owner to add a new post.
 They are taken to new post page where they can add a post with a title and optionally mark it as a sticky post.
 When they finish, they can save the post and it appears either at the top of the post feed, or in the case of a sticky post, at the very top of the landing page.

 - Scenario 2 - The blog owner has decided to begin a new project.
 It is currently in the conceptual stage and the blog owner would like to add it to their portfolio along with some wireframes.
 After logging in to their blog, they navigate to the portfolio page, where a button is displayed to add a new portfolio project.
 Clicking the button launches a modal with form fields for the projects title, a description, hashtags to add technologies used in the project and links for both the github repository and deployed application.
 They are also able to upload multiple image files (screenshots, wireframes, mockups) in either jpg or png format.
 Then they click save, the modal is closed and their new project is now visible in their portfolio.

-- Scenario 3 - A prospective employer recieves your CV and thinks you sound like a serious candidate for the role.
+- Scenario 3 - A prospective employer receives your CV and thinks you sound like a serious candidate for the role.
 They would like to see some of your previous work to get a feel for the quality of your code.
 Your CV contains a link to your dev blog, which they follow and find themselves on the noFolio landing page.
 It's clean, elegant and easy to navigate.
 After reading the first post in the feed, a post about solving a difficult problem, clearly detailing the solution, they navigate to the portfolio page to check out your work.
 On the portfolio page they find a neat feed listing previous projects, with the most recent displayed at the top.
 It looks like an ambitious project, and they are further intrigued.
 Clicking on the link to the deployed site, they find your work-in-progress deployed on Heroku.
 Next they hit the link to the projects github repo, and find a well structured application in development, with clean, commented code.
-They call you immidiately for an interview.
+They call you immediately for an interview.

 - Scenario 4 - A developer is working on a project and hits a stumbling block.
 A code challenge they have never encountered has presented itself, without an obvious solution.
 Let the googling begin.
 They come across a blog post by another developer who seems to have come across the same problem and they find that the solution posed, is exactly what they were looking for.
-They are greatful for the detailed post and they click the comment button to leave a nice thank you message.
+They are grateful for the detailed post and they click the comment button to leave a nice thank you message.
 They also suggest a donate button so they could make a token contribution for your efforts.
 You think that is sweet of them since you are an open source developer and it's always nice to be appreciated.

 ### Wireframes